kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

     b.
 Removes the test's Secret and ConfigMap.

     c.
-Fetches the Runtime kubeconfig from the Runtime Provisioner and uses it to clean resources which block the cluster from deprovisioning.
+Fetches the runtime kubeconfig from Runtime Provisioner and uses it to clean up resources that block the cluster from being deprovisioned.

     d.
 Sends a request to deprovision the Runtime to KEB.
 The request is passed to the Runtime Provisioner which deprovisions the Runtime.